 The nominating committee consists of Mr. Cohen (committee chairman), Mr. Pompadur, and Ms. Weiss Lurie, each of whom is an independent director under the Nasdaq listing standards.
-During the fiscal year ended December 31, 2018, the nominating committee met one time.
+During the fiscal year ended December 31, 2019, the nominating committee met three times and acted by written consent one time.
 The nominating committee is responsible for overseeing the selection of persons to be nominated to serve on the Board.